4 Action Packed Days in Mexico City

 The Temple of the Feathered Serpent was the most decorated, adorned with lots of stone statues.

-We spent a little over two hours wandering around the Teotihuacan ruins complex.
-We climbed both pyramids and went inside of the Temple of the Feathered Serpent.
+I spent a little over two hours wandering around the Teotihuacan ruins complex.
+I climbed both pyramids and went inside of the Temple of the Feathered Serpent.

 Before heading back to Mexico City, we stopped for a snack and cocktail at La Gruta.
-While we usually try to avoid more touristy spots, we couldn’t resist a quick stop for a snack inside of a volcanic cave.
-Even though we went for the atmosphere, the prickly pear margarita was excellent, and the snacks were decent.
+While I usually try to avoid more touristy spots, I couldn’t resist a quick stop for a snack inside of a volcanic cave.
+Even though I went for the atmosphere, the prickly pear margarita was excellent, and the snacks were decent.

 We hit some traffic coming back into Mexico City, but Jesús got us back safely to the hotel.
 I want to take another moment to say, if you are looking for a private tour guide for Teotihuacan or anything else in Mexico City, give Jesús a shout!

-After a much needed siesta and watching a little Netflix in our room, it was time for the experience that brought us to Mexico City in the first place: dinner at Pujol.
-We actually made sure we could get reservations at Pujol prior to booking our airline tickets and hotel.
+After a much needed siesta and watching a little Netflix, it was time for the experience that brought me to Mexico City in the first place: dinner at Pujol.
+I actually made sure I could get reservations at Pujol prior to booking our airline tickets and hotel.

 Pujol was started in 2000 by Enrique Olvera to bring creative cuisine rooted in Mexican ingredients to Mexico City.
 The experience is a choice of 2 (corn or sea) 7 course tasting menus.
 We opted for one of each so we could try everything.

-Even though we had previously eaten at the Pujol Taco Bar, the only item on either of our menus that was duplicated was one of the street snacks served to start the meal.
-Not that we were bothered by that, as everything we had was excellent.
+Even though I had previously eaten at the Pujol Taco Bar (the night before), the only item on either of menu that was duplicated was one of the street snacks served to start the meal.
+Not that I was bothered by that, because everything had been excellent.

 The menu had a few more tacos and some other small plates.
 One of the dishes that stood out was the octopus.
 It was so good we haven’t eaten octopus since for fear we will be disappointed.

-To top off the evening, Chris had let me them know we were celebrating my birthday when we made the reservation, so the kitchen surprised me with an extra dessert – complete with a candle!
+To top off the evening, so the kitchen surprised me with an extra birthday dessert – complete with a candle!

 More information about Pujol can be found on their website or by watching Season 2/Episode 4 of Chef’s Table on Netflix.

-After dinner we returned to the hotel to pack up for our trip home.
-Once we were settled in, we curled up in bed and reminisced over photos from the past few days before turning in for the night.
+After dinner I returned to the hotel to pack up for the trip home.
+Once we were settled in, I curled up in bed and reminisced over photos from the past few days before turning in for the night.

 Day 4 - Mexico City, Mexico to Atlanta, GA, USA